-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2015 reporting periods and have not been early adopted by the Credit Union.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2016 reporting periods and have not been early adopted by the Credit Union.
 The Credit Union's assessment of the impact of these new standards and interpretations is set out below.

 New/revised pronouncements Nature of change Application date to the Credit Union Impact on the Credit Union AASB 9 Financial Instruments (December 2014) The AASB has issued the complete AASB 9.
 The new standard includes revised guidance on the classification and measurement of financial assets, including a new expected credit loss model for calculating impairment, and supplements the new general hedge accounting requirements previously published.
 This supersedes AASB 9 (issued in December 2009-as amended) and AASB 9 (issued in December 2010).
 30 June 2019 AASB 9 may have a potential increase in the Credit Union's loans and advances provisioning.
 However, the Credit Union has not yet fully assessed the impact of AASB 9 as this standard does not apply mandatorily before 1 January 2018.
 AASB 15 Revenue from Contracts with Customers The standard contains a single model that applies to contracts with customers and two approaches to recognising revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognised.
 30 June 2018 The Credit Union has not yet assessed the full impact of this Standard.
+AASB 16 (issued February 2016) AASB 16 eliminates the operating and finance lease classifications for lessees currently accounted for under AASB 117 Leases.
+It instead requires an entity to bring most leases onto its balance sheet in a similar way to how existing finance leases are treated under AASB 117.
+An entity will be required to recognise a lease liability and a right of use asset in its balance sheet for most leases.
+There are some optional exemptions for leases with a period of 12 months or less and for low value leases.
+Lessor accounting remains largely unchanged from AASB 117.
+30 June 2019 To the extent that the entity, as lessee, has significant operating leases outstanding at the date of initial application, 1 July 2019, right-of-use assets will be recognised for the amount of the unamortised portion of the useful life, and lease liabilities will be recognised at the present value of the outstanding lease payments.
+Thereafter, earnings before interest, depreciation, amortisation and tax (EBITDA) will increase because operating lease expenses currently included in EBITDA will be recognised instead as amortisation of the right-of-use asset, and interest expense on the lease liability.
+However, there will be an overall reduction in net profit before tax in the early years of a lease because the amortisation and interest charges will exceed the current straight-line expense incurred under AASB 117 Leases.
+This trend will reverse in the later years.
+There will be no change to the accounting treatment for short-term leases less than 12 months and leases of low value items, which will continue to be expensed on a straight-line basis.
+AASB 2016-3 (issued May 2016) Clarifies AASB 15 application issues relating to: Identifying performance obligations Principal vs. agent considerations Licensing Practical expedients.
+30 June 2019 Due to the recent release of this standard, the entity has not yet made a detailed assessment of the impact of this standard.